 - use this time to cultivate a closer relationship with my kids

 - sit with the feeling of sadness when I miss him and accept that as okay and part of ‘what is'

 - focus on the love

-- give myself permission to be happy without him
+- give me permission to be happy in EVERY circumstance in my life

 - watch whatever TV program I want to 🙂